 - A lump sum for pain and suffering

-The concept of ‘minor injury’ is defined in NSW motor accident compensation legislation.
-People who are categorised as having sustained a ‘minor injury’ are limited to 26 weeks of benefits.
-Although the term ‘minor injury’ appears to indicate that injuries are minor in nature, some injuries with this classification can have lifelong impacts.
-For example, if a person sustains a spinal injury without verifiable signs of radiculopathy, they will have sustained a ‘minor injury’.
+The concept of ‘threshold injury’ is defined in NSW motor accident injuries compensation legislation.
+People who are categorised as having sustained a ‘threshold injury’ are limited to 52 weeks of benefits.

-Generally speaking, minor injuries are identifiable as follows:
+Generally speaking, threshold injuries are identifiable as follows: